Color Theory: Brief Guide for Designers

 Color Theory: Brief Guide for Designers The article focused on the basics of color theory and color combinations in design: learn more about color wheel, RGB, CMYK and models of color harmony.

 Many people think the choice of colors for UI mostly depends on the designer’s taste and sense of beauty.
 However, the process of color selection is more complicated than it seems and plays a significant role in the design.
 In one of our previous articles devoted to color psychology, we’ve found out that colors have a great impact on our mood and behavior.
 That’s why the success of the product depends largely upon the colors chosen for the design.
 The research provided by Colorcom showed that it takes only 90 seconds for people to make a subconscious judgment about a product and between 62% and 90% of that assessment is based on color alone.
-So, the appropriately chosen colors can be useful on the way of improved conversion for your product as well as advance usability of the product.
+So, the appropriately chosen colors can be useful in improving conversion for your product as well as advancing the usability of the product.

 To create good design and employ colors more effectively, you need to understand how colors are formed and how they relate to each other.
 That’s why students at art schools, colleges, and universities study the science of color theory devoted to colors’ nature.
-Today, we offer you to remember (or maybe even learn) the basics of color theory about the color combination which can be effectively applied in your design creating process.
+Today, we invite you to remember (or maybe even learn) the basics of color theory about the color combination that can be effectively applied in your design creation process.

 Color Wheel